 Penticton campus welcomes you!

-Welcome to the 2020/21 school year!
-This is one of the most unique back-to-class starts we've had yet, so check out this page for information you will need to get started as a new OC student.
+Welcome to 2021!
+Check out this page for information you will need to get started as a new OC student.

 Welcome from Penticton Indian Band Elder